polkadot-fellows/RFCs/text/0031-corejam.md

 A Work Package has several stages of consensus computation associated with its processing, which happen as the system becomes more certain that it represents a correct and useful transition of its Work Class.

 While a Work Package is being built, the *Builder* must have a synchronized Relay-chain node in order to supply a specific *Context*.
-The Context dictates a certain *Scope* for the Work Package which is used by the Basic Validation to limit which Relay-chain blocks it may be processed on to a small sequence of a specific fork (which is yet to be built, presumably).
+The Context dictates a certain *Scope* for the Work Package which is used by the Initial Validation to limit which Relay-chain blocks it may be processed on to a small sequence of a specific fork (which is yet to be built, presumably).
 We define the Relay-chain height at this point to be `T`.

 The first consensus computation to be done is the Work Package having its Authorization checked in-core, hosted by the Relay-chain Validator Group.
 If it is determined to be authorized, then the same environment hosts the Refinement of the Work Package into a series of Work Results.
 This concludes the bulk of the computation that the Work Package represents.
 We would assume that the Relay-chain's height at this point is shortly after the authoring time, `T+r` where `r` could be as low as zero.